WFH: Managing Your Workforce Remotely and Effectively in 2022

 Nearly every company in every industry was impacted directly by COVID-19 safety measures.
-Many had to pivot their operations on a dime and change from a traditional work model to the work from home (WFH) model.
+In 2020, many had to pivot their operations on a dime and change from a traditional work model to the work from home (WFH) model.
 The efficiency and effectiveness at which these changes were made relied heavily on the ingenuity and agility of leadership.
-As evident in the diagram below, millions of workers began working in the WFH model starting in March.
+As evident in the diagram below, millions of workers began working in the WFH model starting in March 2020, and many still work from home today.

 Operating your organization in a WFH model may prove to be very difficult, especially for those who were accustomed to a traditional office-based model.
-With businesses now working this way for three months, companies have started to notice declines in efficiency, communications, and teamwork.
-With the COVID-19 virus continuing to spread and some businesses start closing their doors again, it is important for companies to be resilient, easily adjust, and get aligned with what is necessary for the company to survive and thrive.
+With businesses now still using a WFH model for over two years, some companies have started to notice declines in efficiency, communications, and teamwork.
+With the COVID-19 virus still present today, it is important for companies to be resilient, easily adjust, and get aligned with what is necessary for the company to survive and thrive.

 The key to a better management of your workforce is utilizing new processes, leveraging technology for communications, using automation when possible, and ensuring team collaboration.
 Managers need to consider the nature, type, and frequency of interaction for certain roles.
 Will your people be discussing a major new initiative or just sharing information as part of a regular process?
 If it is work that is visual and conceptual, it would require a more complex mode of communication that should engage multiple senses.
 This would mean a conference call should be replaced with a video call with screen sharing to discuss charts, statistics, and see everyone’s body language to really hear them.
 It is important to bring different technical domains together to have effective interactions, as these will result in innovations that create new services and products.